Conn Smythe: Family and personal life

 Smythe married Irene Sands on March 17, 1920, at Central Methodist Church.
 The couple lived in an apartment on St. Clair Avenue, then moved to the Runnymede area of Toronto to be close to Smythe's sand and gravel business, which operated a gravel pit north-west of Jane Street and St. Clair.
-(Smythe Park exists on the site today).
-In 1927, after their first two children, Stafford and Miriam, were born, they moved to the Baby Point enclave of Toronto, where they would live for the rest of their lives.
-Irene and Smythe had two other children, Hugh and Patricia.
-Hugh became a doctor; a specialist in rheumatology, and later a director of Maple Leaf Gardens.
+In 1927, after their first two children, Stafford and Miriam, were born, they moved to the Baby Point enclave of Toronto.

+Irene and Conn had two other children, Hugh and Patricia.
+Hugh became a doctor and served as the Maple Leaf's team doctor from 1949 to 1969.
+He later became a specialist in rheumatology, a director of Maple Leaf Gardens, and chairman of The Conn Smythe Foundation.
+Hugh died in 2012.
 Patricia died due to an allergic attack at the age of ten, in 1945.

-Stafford became involved in the Smythe sand and gravel business and Maple Leaf Gardens before dying of complications from a bleeding ulcer in 1971.
-Stafford's son Thomas was a stick boy with the Maple Leafs and later was involved with the Toronto Marlboros and Doug Laurie Sporting Goods at Maple Leaf Gardens, before becoming director of the Smythe Charitable Foundation after Conn's death.
+Stafford started in business by joining his father's sand and gravel business as a teen.
+He worked at the Gardens, eventually becoming a part-owner before dying of complications from a bleeding ulcer in 1971.
+Stafford's son Tommy joined the Gardens as a youth, apprenticing as a stickboy.
+He eventually became president of Doug Laurie Sporting Goods at Maple Leaf Gardens.
+Miriam married Jack Hoult, who also worked at the Gardens.
+Among Hoult's duties, Hoult reminded season ticket holders who had not dressed up to Conn's standards at games.